yuanbian0425/Yuan-Bian_ybia0747/README.md

 ![Arkanoid game](https://images-eu.ssl-images-amazon.com/images/I/91KvSEjoGhL.png)
 ### Technical explanation
-I've added a FlyingBicolorCircle class that inherits from the original BicolorCircle class Added some code that uses mouse clicks to increase the number of flying balls and decrease the code for the balls on the tree
+I've added a FlyingBicolorCircle class that inherits from the original BicolorCircle class

+And added some code that uses mouse clicks to increase the number of flying balls and decrease the code for the balls on the tree